megnergit/Bertelsmann_CloudArchitect_U1/README.md

 an Availability zone can span two data centers
 PPG in one data center
-applied to availability set / VMSS stop VM before adding to PPG
+applied to availability set / VMSS stop VM before adding to Proximity Placement Group

 ---------------------------------------------------------
 #### Windows Virtual Machine
 created together with VM